maxkratt/FishNet-Documentation/tutorials/simple/making-a-custom-player-spawner/set-player-number.md

 {% endstep %}

 {% step %}
-### Implement the OnClientLoadedStartScenes Method
+### Implement the OnClientLoadedStartScenes method

 Now let's implement the `OnClientLoadedStartScenes` method that will do all of the player spawning for us.